obonyojimmy/minidb/README.md

-# minidb
+# minimongo2

-Meteor js client-side data storage with offline capabilities leveraging on indexDb storage webApi.
+Meteor js minimongo modified to use indexdb'